victoria-tuck/multi-robot-task-allocation-stack/README.md

 To change the number of controllers that are started, change the case config file in `multi_cbf.launch.py` to your config file or change the name of the file to `case_config.yaml`

 ## Running the Code
 Then run the code in the following sequence.
 To aid in implementation, several aliases are defined in the `~/.bashrc` file upon docker build.
-Six terminals will be needed.
-Wait for each command to complete before running the next.
+Six terminals will be needed; run the docker exec command in each terminal.
+Wait for each of the below commands to complete before running the next.

 1. To launch the gazebo environment with the robot inside it